 With the current interest in big bore kits that require the crankcases to be stripped for boring to take oversize sleeves I thought this would be a good time to create one.

 The guide is created from a couple of threads that I created on the TTR250 forum so you may spot that the backgrounds of some photos differ but hopefully that isn't a distraction!
+Also, with the author's permission, I have used some photos and text from a thread created by Lindsay Mattingley on the TTR250 forum.

 As always with my guides, feedback is appreciated.